Waterloo High School (Illinois)

-Waterloo High School is a high school in Waterloo, Illinois, and is the only public high school in the Waterloo area.
+Waterloo High School is one of two high schools in Waterloo, Illinois, the other being Gibault Catholic High School, and is the only public high school in the city.

-Campus
+History

 In 2007, ground was broken on a new building.
 The school's cost is roughly $38 million.
 The school is built on 62 acre of land and holds 1,400 students.
 The school has a total of 57 classrooms.

 Waterloo High School has an auditorium that can hold 462 people.
 The school also has a fitness center and weight room used for PE students and athletes, four computer labs, a library, a cafeteria, band room, chorus room, and an engineering lab.
 The school has an interior courtyard area for agricultural classes.

 Academics

-Waterloo High School has four Advanced Placement classes; AP Lang and Comp, AP Chem, AP Lit., and AP Calc.
-The school also offers 24 honors classes, three of which offer college credit.
-The school offers Running Start to sophomores who have a minimum GPA of 3.2 and are enrolled in Algebra II Honors which allows them to get a high school diploma and an associate's degree.
+Waterloo High School offers four Advanced Placement classes: AP English Language and Composition, AP English Literature and Composition, AP Chemistry, and AP Calculus AB.
+The school also teaches 24 honors courses, three of which overlap with the school's ten dual enrollment courses.
+Sophomore students are able to enter into the Running Start program offered at Southwestern Illinois College if they have a minimum GPA of 3.2 and are enrolled in Algebra II Honors, allowing them to earn a high school diploma and associate's degree upon graduation.
+The Health Occupations dual-enrollment course is taught at the Career Center of Southern Illinois.

-Sports
+Athletics

 The school has a 20040 sqft gym that holds a total of 2,000 people.
-The school has six tennis courts, one softball field, one baseball field, and a football/soccer field as well as the marching field and a track.
+School facilities include six tennis courts, one softball field, one baseball field, and a football/soccer field, as well as a marching band field and an eight-lane track.

+Waterloo High School has the following school-sanctioned teams: